bioc/eheat/README.md

 small_mat <- mat[1:9, 1:9]
 ```

-The central functions of the `eheat` package are `ggheat` and `gganno`.
+The core components of the `eheat` package are the `ggheat` and `gganno`
-These two functions encompass all the necessary functionalities.
+functions, which encompass all necessary functionalities.
+The `ggheat`
-`ggheat` serves as a substitute for the `ComplexHeatmap::Heatmap`
+function acts as a substitute for the `ComplexHeatmap::Heatmap`
-function, while `gganno` replaces all the `anno_*` functions within the
+function, while `gganno` replaces the `anno_*` functions in the
-ComplexHeatmap package, offering a comprehensive solution for our
+`ComplexHeatmap` package, offering a comprehensive solution for our
 requirements.
-One of the key advantages of using ggplot2 in
+One of the key advantages of using `ggplot2` in
-ComplexHeatmap is the ease of plotting statistical annotations.
-Another
+`ComplexHeatmap` is the ease of plotting statistical annotations.
-benefit is that the legends can be internally extracted from the ggplot2
+Another benefit is that the legends can be internally extracted from the
-plot, eliminating the need for manual addition of legends.
+`ggplot2` object, eliminating the need for manual addition of legends.
+In addition, the `eheat` package also includes the `eheat_anno`
+function, which serves as a counterpart to `HeatmapAnnotation` function.
+This function offers the advantage of automatic guessing of the `which`
+argument when used in conjunction with the `ggheat` function.

 ## `ggheat`